Dolobran, Montgomeryshire: Charles Lloyd (1637–1698)

 Charles Lloyd (1637–1698) of Dolobran, eldest son and heir, who like his two brothers was educated at Jesus College, Oxford.
 In about 1660 he built a "Friends's Meeting House" or Quaker chapel, at Dolobran, which survives today.
 In 1661 he married firstly Elizabeth Lort (1633–1685), daughter of Sampson Lort (d.pre-1670) of East Moor in Pembrokeshire, one of the three sons of Henry Lort of Stackpole Court in Pembrokeshire, Sheriff of Pembrokeshire in 1619, of whom the eldest was Sir Roger Lort, 1st Baronet (died 1664), created a baronet in 1662.
 A monument in the north transept of Westminster Abbey survives in memory of Sir Gilbert Lort, 3rd Baronet (c.
 1670 – 1698), the last male heir of the Lort family, and a cousin of Elizabeth Lort.
 In 1662 he became a Quaker, having attached himself to George Fox and his followers, the founders of the Society of Friends, for which he suffered much persecution.
-Following the Restoration of the Monarchy in 1660 Quakers were required by the Quaker Act of 1662 to take the Oath of Allegiance to King Charles II (1660–1685).
+Following the Restoration of the Monarchy in 1660 Quakers were required by the Quaker Act 1662 to take the Oath of Allegiance to King Charles II (1660–1685).
 As the swearing of oaths was forbidden by the Quaker religion many refused to do so, including Charles Lloyd and his wife Elizabeth Lort who were imprisoned for their refusal.
 King James II (1685–1689) issued a Declaration of Indulgence in 1687 and 1688 and a Toleration Act in 1689, which finally allowed for freedom of conscience and prevented persecution.
 Thus Quakers became tolerated.
 Charles had served as a Justice of the Peace and had been proposed as Sheriff of Montgomeryshire, but it appears he became disqualified from holding public office by his religion.

 Several references to Charles's career as an early Quaker are recorded in the Travel Journal of Richard Davies, published as "An account of the convincement, exercises, services, and travels of that antient servant of the Lord, Richard Davies, with some relation of ancient Friends, and of the spreading of Truth in North Wales":